KillianLynch/local-lab-dev/JSON Duality cloud world/create-schema/create-schema.md

 This lab provides a step-by-step guide to help you get started with the JSON Duality LiveLab.
 In this lab, you will create the necessary schema and tables need for the following labs.

-In this lab we will be installing Swingbech.
-Swingbench is a powerful performance testing tool for Oracle databases.
-It enables users to simulate realistic workloads, measure system performance, and evaluate scalability.
-With customizable workload models and comprehensive reporting, Swingbench assists in load testing, stress testing, and benchmarking Oracle environments.
-It helps identify bottlenecks, optimize configurations, and ensure the efficiency and reliability of Oracle-based applications.
-We will be focusing on the Oracle MovieStreams schema which will create the needed tablespace, users, tables etc.
+In this lab, we will be installing Swingbench, a powerful performance testing tool for Oracle databases.
+Swingbench allows you to simulate realistic workloads, measure system performance, and evaluate scalability.
+It assists in load testing, stress testing, and benchmarking Oracle environments, helping you identify bottlenecks, optimize configurations, and ensure the efficiency and reliability of Oracle-based applications.
+We will focus on the Oracle MovieStreams schema, which creates the required tablespace, users, and tables for this lab.

 Estimated Time: 15 minutes